NojusKondrotas/eic/man/brainfuck.md

 The original implementation specified a tape consisting of 30,000 byte-length cells on which the commands operate.
 Each action is performed on the cell to which the memory pointer is pointing.
 Upon initialization, all cells are set to zero.

+The original 240-byte implementation can be seen [here](https://www.aminet.net/search?query=brainfuck).

 ### Brainfuck programs
 Here are a few Brainfuck programs, designed to demonstrate the esolang's main features.